The Lynching of Mr. Jesse Washington - May 15, 1916 - Waco, TX |

 Law enforcement was there, and so was the mayor.
 No one did anything to stop the gruesome lynching of Jesse Washington.
 In fact, there are rumors that it was the mayor who called photographer Fred Gildersleeve over to City Hall for the express purpose of taking pictures to commemorate the occasion.

-picture is to the left with a cross over it.
+“This is the barbeque we had last night.
+My picture is to the left with a cross over it.
+Your son, Joe.” (actual postcard mailed in 1916) |

 "Jesse Washington was an illiterate and probably didn't even understand the charges against him," the northern liberals cried!